tofumatt/strongly-typed/_drafts/changing-lanes.md

 share: true
 ---

+Motorcycle crashes are nasty business.
+I've been in a few crashes and I've always been able to walk away from them.
+Part of that is some skill as a rider, and part of it is just luck.
+But a huge part is wearing gear that actually protected me from the impact.
+In every crash I've been in, my legs have faired the worst, because I almost always ride in jeans.
+I've also never been at fault, but thanks to the way motorcycle crashes can go down--motorcyclists are often left holding the bag.
+Here's what happened to me on April 16, 2014.

-On Wednesday, April 16, 2014, I headed over to a motorcycle shop in LaSalle where one of my motorcycles had been sitting in storage.
-Winter was nearly over, and while it was hardly the warmest of days, I decided I would pick the bike up and take it home.
-I was bundled up because of the cold, but I was excited to get riding again--even if I'd have to take it slow on the way home.
+Last Wednesday, I headed over to a motorcycle shop in LaSalle to pick up one of my motorcycles (a 2008 Aprilia Shiver).
+It wasn't the warmest day, but I was excited to get riding again--even if I'd have to take it slow on the way home.
-Unfortunately, I did not even make it home on the bike.
+Unfortunately, I didn't get very far.

 Two blocks away from the dealership, a car changed into my lane without signalling.
 I crashed my motorcycle and the car drove off.
 A hit-and-run.

 Worse than that: as I lay there on the ground, people behind me simply drove on ahead instead of stopping to help me or see if I was okay.
 I managed to flag down a pedestrian who helped me move my bike off the road (lifting a naked bike off the street poses certain challenges as much of the exhaust and engine are exposed).

-Because no one who actually *saw* what happened take place, I didn't stay and I filed a police report the day after--there were no eyewitnesses left so an on-site report would have simply left me standing in the cold for an hour.
-This isn't the first motorcycle accident I've been in, and I've also been fortunate enough to never even break a bone from a crash.
-I'm an experienced rider and I've dodged some pretty hairy situations before.
-Mostly the reason I think I haven't been worse off is because I ride like people are trying to kill me.
-But certainly a part of my lack of broken bones is the motorcycle gear I wear.
+Because no one who actually *saw* what happened stuck around, I didn't stick around to file a police report on-site.
+This isn't the first motorcycle accident I've been in, but I've been fortunate enough to never even break a bone from a crash.
+Certainly a part of my lack of broken bones is the motorcycle gear I wear.

 ## All of the Gear, All of the Time?